 All students admitted into the program will be required to pay for fingerprinting and a background check, which will be performed after admission and prior to clinical laboratories.
 These fees will be attached as registration fees.
-There are certain convictions that will prevent an individual being eligible to participate in clinical experiences.
-If a student is unable to participate in clinical experiences, he/she will be dismissed from the Program.
+There are certain convictions that will prevent an individual being eligible to participate in clinical experiences, he/she will be dismissed from the Program.
 For additional information, contact the Health Education Advisor.

-Course of study
+Course o of study: H

-- 5 HCA 1115 Basic Health-Care Assisting Body Structure and Function 4 HCA 1214 - HCA 1125 Special Care Procedures - HCA 1312 Home Health Aide - and Homemaker Services 2 Total Semester Hours 16
+HCA 1115 Basic Health-Care Assisting J

+HCA 1214 Body Structure and Function on

+- HCA 1214Body Structure and Function4HCA 1125Special Care Procedures5 - HCA 1312 Home Health Aide and Homemaker Services 2 Total Semester Hours 16

 Mississippi Law now requires health care professionals or Workforce Education students enrolled in programs whose primary purpose is to prepare professionals to render patient care services to submit to criminal background checks and fingerprinting prior to beginning any clinical rotation in a licensed health care entity.
 If such fingerprinting or criminal background checks of the student disclose a felony conviction, quilty plea or plea of nolo contendere to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, sex offense listed in Section 45-33-23 (g), child abuse, arson, grand larceny, burglary, gratification of lust, aggravated assault or felonious abuse and/or battery of a vulnerable adult which has not been reversed on appeal or for which a pardon has not been granted, the student shall not be eligible to be admitted to such health program of study, nor will he/she be eligible to participate in clinical training in a licensed entity.
 In addition, clinical affiliates have identified "other exclusions" or other criminal offenses that will preclude a student from participating in the clinical practicum.
-The student's eligibility to participate in the clinical training phase of his/her health care program shall be voided if the student receives a disgualifying criminal record check; therefore, the student will be dismissed from the program.
+The student's eligibility to participate in the clinical training phase of his/her health care program shall be voided if the student receives a disqualifying criminal record check; therefore, the student will be dismissed from the program.